MattWells-Net/MattWells-Net/README.md

 ## What I'm working on:
 - CCNA certification
-- PowerShell/Python automation (learning) for network engineering
+- PowerShell/Python automation for network engineering
-- Documenting my journey on Youtube
 - Building tools for OT network automation

 ## Tech I work with: